sopdeshpande/sopdeshpande.github.io/_pages/about.md

 - **Dec 2024**: Social media coverage of the [Human Digital Twin project](https://www.linkedin.com/posts/manish-kumar-b878143a_as-co-directors-of-the-university-of-cincinnatis-activity-7267390669843759104-s7N4?utm_source=share&utm_medium=member_desktop), successfully accomplished as a part of the UC Industry 4.0/5.0 Consortium Project 2024

-- **Nov 2024**: "IIoT-enabled Digital Twin for legacy and smart factory machines with LLM integration" paper submitted at SME North American Manufacturing Research Conference (NAMRC), 2025 (*Accepted*)
+- **Nov 2024**: "IIoT-enabled Digital Twin for legacy and smart factory machines with LLM integration" paper accepted at the SME North American Manufacturing Research Conference (NAMRC), 2025 (*Fast-tracked to the Journal of Manufacturing Systems (JMS), nominated for the Student Research Presentation Competition*)

 - **Nov 2024**: Abstract "Enhancing Digital Twins with Internet of Things, Large Language Models: Assessment of DT Development Platforms" accepted for CAAD Futures 2025: Catalytic Interfaces (*Full length paper under review*)